Aryan-Vora/Platformer/README.md

 Before you can run the game, you need to set up your environment:

-- **Install Processing.js**: Make sure you have Processing.js installed on your system. https://processing.org/download
+- **Install Processing**: Make sure you have Processing installed on your system. https://processing.org/download
 - **Copy Game Folder**: Locate the `game` folder from the repository and copy it into the Processing directory on your computer.

 ## Opening the Game